Hyperspectral imaging: Biomedical imaging

+Autonomous vehicles

+Hyperspectral imaging has recently been explored for use in autonomous driving and advanced driver-assistance systems.
+It can be used to improve pedestrian separability and object classification compared with conventional RGB cameras, and to help distinguish road conditions such as water or snow on the surface.

 Advantages and disadvantages

 The primary advantage to hyperspectral imaging is that, because an entire spectrum is acquired at each point, the operator needs no prior knowledge of the sample, and postprocessing allows all available information from the dataset to be mined.
 Hyperspectral imaging can also take advantage of the spatial relationships among the different spectra in a neighbourhood, allowing more elaborate spectral-spatial models for a more accurate segmentation and classification of the image.

 The primary disadvantages are cost and complexity.
 Fast computers, sensitive detectors, and large data storage capacities are needed for analyzing hyperspectral data.
 Significant data storage capacity is necessary since uncompressed hyperspectral cubes are large, multidimensional datasets, potentially exceeding hundreds of megabytes.
 All of these factors greatly increase the cost of acquiring and processing hyperspectral data.
 Also, one of the hurdles researchers have had to face is finding ways to program hyperspectral satellites to sort through data on their own and transmit only the most important images, as both transmission and storage of that much data could prove difficult and costly.
 As a relatively new analytical technique, the full potential of hyperspectral imaging has not yet been realized.